Department of

 Mathematics and Statistics, University of Strathclyde

-research interests of the group lie in aspects of enumerative, bijective,
+interests of the group lie in aspects of enumerative, bijective, algebraic

-algebraic and topological combinatorics, with applications to computer
+and topological combinatorics, with applications to computer science, physics

-science, physics and biology.
-Much of our work has focussed on patterns in
+and biology.
+Much of our work has focussed on patterns in permutations and

-permutations and other combinatorial objects.
-Central to this area is concept
+other combinatorial objects.
+Central to this area is concept of a permutation

-of a permutation class, which is a downset under the permutation containment
+class, which is a downset under the permutation containment order.
+The study

-order.
-The study of these structures began in the 1960s with Donald Knuth’s
+of these structures began in the 1960s with Donald Knuth’s investigation of

-investigation of computational sorting devices, which is still an active area
+computational sorting devices, which is still an active area of research.

-of research.
-Subsequently, they have been used to analyse models of genome
+Subsequently, they have been used to analyse models of genome rearrangement,

-rearrangement, the layout of integrated circuits, and gas models in
+the layout of integrated circuits, and gas models in statistical physics,

 |